Understanding the Role and Importance of Oxidative Stress Markers in Health and Disease

 Oxidative stress has been shown to influence immune function.
 Excessive ROS production can impair immune cell function, leading to increased susceptibility to infections and compromised immune responses.
 Conversely, excessive antioxidant activity may suppress immune function.

-The immune system relies on a delicate balance between pro-oxidant and antioxidant processes to mount an effective immune response.
+The immune system1 relies on a delicate balance between pro-oxidant and antioxidant processes to mount an effective immune response.
 ROS plays a dual role in immune function, acting as signaling molecules to regulate immune cell activation and proliferation while also exerting antimicrobial effects.
 However, when ROS levels become dysregulated, it can disrupt immune cell signaling and impair their ability to fight off pathogens.

 Assessing oxidative stress markers about immune function can help identify individuals at higher risk of immune-related diseases and guide appropriate interventions to restore immune balance.
-For example, individuals with chronic inflammatory conditions may benefit from antioxidant supplementation to reduce oxidative stress and support immune function.
+For example, individuals with chronic inflammatory conditions2 may benefit from antioxidant supplementation to reduce oxidative stress and support immune function.

 Furthermore, oxidative stress can also contribute to the development of autoimmune diseases, where the immune system mistakenly attacks the body’s cells and tissues.
 By understanding the role of oxidative stress markers in immune function, researchers and healthcare professionals can gain insights into the underlying mechanisms of autoimmune diseases and develop targeted therapies.